,

 How we learn

 In the Reception class the children have short adult led maths and phonics sessions.
-They then spend time in COOL (choose our own learning).
-This is where the children have opportunities to develop their own play and independent exploration.
+They then spend time in Adventure time.
+This is where the children have opportunities to develop their own play and independent exploration within our continuous provision.
 The adults then scaffold their learning, helping the children to deepen their knowledge and enrich their vocabulary.
 Through this the children are able to develop the characteristics of effective learning so that they can play and explore, actively learn and create and think critically.

 REMINDERS